SRGSSR/srglogger-apple/README.md

 ## Usage

-When you want to classes or functions provided by the library in your code, you must import it from your source files first.
+When you want to use classes or functions provided by the library in your code, you must import it from your source files first.

 ### Usage from Objective-C source files